-“Hire in haste, repent at leisure”, or “be slow to hire and quick to fire”: this wisdom on hiring is often ignored by companies when they lose a key finance team member.
+“Hire in haste, repent at leisure” or “be slow to hire and quick to fire”: this wisdom on hiring is often ignored by companies when they lose a key finance team member.
 The immediate reflex is to contact internal and external recruiting resources with the objective of identifying a replacement immediately.
 This is a mistake, and it virtually always comes with a substantial cost that is invisible to executives.

 The world, and every industry we know that has a future, is changing at a rapid and accelerating rate.
 So are the reporting and analytical needs of every company.
 And so are the available tools with which to do the work.
 So the position description for a newly vacated role should have evolved significantly since the last incumbent was hired.
 Failing to capture this evolution through an intentional recalibration process is a disservice to the company and anyone who gets hired into the role.

 One potential outcome: they arrive, realize they can do the work in 15 hours a week, but because they left a job to join you, they are put into the untenable position of risking their livelihood if they tell you.
-So they generally won’t, the new hire will be disappointed or bored, early turnover may result, and opportunity will be missed.
+So they generally won’t, the new hire will be disappointed or bored, early turnover may result and opportunity will be missed.

 If you would like to make the most of the opportunity presented by an employee promotion or departure, please contact us.
 You can also learn more about how we can offer support on our Interim Financial Management services page or by downloading our general service sheet below:

 About the Author